MauriceNino/node-testdata-generator/README.md

 		"nullPercentage": 0,
 		"autoIncrementStart": 0, // Starts at index 0
 		"autoIncrementSteps": 1  // Increments by 1 on every element
 	}
 ### boolean
 	{
-		"fieldName": "isAdmin",
-		"type": "boolean",
-		"nullPercentage": 0,
-		"percentTrue": 10  // Only 10% of the items get true as a value }
-### boolean
-	{